Dollar closes lower in Baghdad's markets

-Shafaq News/ The U.S. dollar exchange rates against the Iraqi dinar closed lower in the markets of the Iraqi capital, Baghdad, on Tuesday.
+Shafaq News/ The U.S. dollar (USD) exchange rates against the Iraqi dinar closed lower in the markets of the Iraqi capital, Baghdad, on Saturday.

 The buying and selling rates of the U.S. dollar in Baghdad's local market stood at 148,250 and 147,250 dinars for every 100, respectively.